 Successful Teaching and Affordable Resources (STAR) is a new campus initiative to drive down the cost of student education.

 The OER Kelly grants are a $50,000 initiative to spur innovation that will lead to reduced course costs for students.

 Instructors of 100 and 200-level courses are invited to apply for a course (re)design cohort opportunity that aims to prepare students for excellence.

 Instructors develop a new course module explicitly integrating sustainability and resilience concepts into curricular experiences using student-centered pedagogy.

 Writing Center consultants who collaborate with faculty across disciplines to help students become stronger, more confident writers and thinkers.

 Programs offered through ARISE aim to enrich the way STEM courses are taught at UNL and to facilitate departmental change.

 This ARISE program helps faculty members to use undergraduate learning assistants to improve learning and teaching experiences.

 Participants in this ARISE program learn about fundamental course design principles and apply them to a design or redesign project.

-The five-week Summer Institute for Online Teaching guides novice instructors through the steps of course planning and development.
+The Institute for Online Teaching guides novice instructors through the steps of online course planning and development.